 A health services building also collapsed, along with part of a hospital, CNN sister network CNN Turk reported.
 The injured were being treated in the hospital’s garden.

-"People are really scared," CNN Turk reporter Nevsin Mengu said from Van on Monday.
-"The survivors are now trying to survive the cold weather."
+“People are really scared,” said CNN Turk reporter Nevsin Mengu.
+“The survivors are now trying to survive the cold weather.”